Neuroendocrine Markers: Positive differentiation of neuroendocrine breast carcinoma

 A ‘marker‘ is a positive finding on a kind of diagnostic ‘tally-sheet‘, which indicates the presence of various proteins, hormones, unique cell-types, and other biological agents.
 There are many ways of testing for markers, but those most commonly used for neuroendocrine breast cancer include blood-serum levels, staining of tissue samples, chemical reactions, and even electron-microscope images.

-I just want to inform you that this page is getting kind of a little bit “out-dated”, but still very useful.
-However, I have created a newer version of this page with more up-to-date information on Neuroendocrine Markers in Breast Cancer.
+I just want to inform you that this page is getting but still very useful.
+However, I have created a new page with more up-to-date information on Rare Breast Cancers including Neuroendocrine Markers in Breast Cancer.

 In order to be identified as ductal carcinoma with a neuroendocrine differentiation, positive neuroendocrine markers should be found on at least 50% of malignant cells.
 A histological evaluation of any breast tumor will routinely check for the presence of estrogen and progesterone receptors, the HER2/neu protein, also the GCDFP-15 protein, but for neuroendocrine breast tumors additional markers, uniquely associated with neuroendocrine cells, are considered.
 Chromogranin and synaptophysin, for example, are two proteins commonly secreted by neuroendocrine cells.

 Neuron specific enolase as a marker for neuroendocrine breast cancer